spencermountain/dumpster-dip/README.md

 <!-- spacer -->
 <img height="25px" src="https://user-images.githubusercontent.com/399657/68221862-17ceb980-ffb8-11e9-87d4-7b30b6488f16.png"/>

----

-dumpster-dip can be used from the command-line, or as a javascript library:
+_dumpster-dip can be used from the command-line, or as a javascript library:_

-## CLI
+# CLI

 the easiest way to get started is to run